MariusEtudiant/African-Credit-Scoring-Challenge/README.md

 ---

-## 🎯 Impact

-By accurately predicting loan defaults, this work helps:
-- Improve financial decision-making processes.
-- Enable risk-based lending, reducing losses and expanding access to financial markets.
-- Innovate in the design of credit scoring solutions tailored to Africa’s financial landscape.

----

 ## 🚀 Reflection
 This challenge was complex yet rewarding, demanding a blend of precision, ingenuity, and creativity.
 From dealing with imbalanced data to proposing scalable solutions, it tested not only technical expertise but also strategic thinking.